-Here you can find an overview of my research projects I have worked on between 2016-2018.
+Here you can find an overview of a few of the research projects I have worked on between 2017-2018.
 For further information or if you have any questions, please do not hesitate to contact me.

 Designing and building a microscope for live-cell 5-color single-molecule transcription imaging in eukaryotic cells